Advise Me

 Newborns and pregnant women are especially vulnerable to the flu and are at increased risk from complications, including death.

-“Pregnant women who are immunized against influenza at any time during their pregnancy provide protection to their infants during their first 6 months of life, when they are too young to receive an influenza vaccine themselves, through transplacental passage of antibodies,” Dr. Espinoza said.
+“Pregnant women who are immunized against the influenza virus at any time during their pregnancy provide protection to their infants during their first 6 months of life, when they are too young to receive an influenza vaccine themselves, through transplacental passage of antibodies,” Dr. Espinoza said.
 “That is why it is important for pregnant women to get the flu vaccine but also everyone around them.”

 Schedule: These are given during every flu season and should be received at least two weeks before meeting baby.
 Learn more here about the flu vaccine and certain myths surrounding it.